UX Case Study

 Every sale was a manual process

-Visitors who wanted prints had to reach out directly.
-Richard would quote them, send an invoice, and coordinate delivery by hand.
-It worked at low volume — but it was the designer's equivalent of no conversion infrastructure.
+Visitors who wanted prints had to reach out directly, and Richard would personally quote them, send an invoice, and coordinate delivery by hand.
+It was a long process, with no store, product pages, or checkout in place.

 2